iskanderun/NetGen/joss_econetgen.md

 # Acknowledgements

 This work was conducted as a part of the Ecological Network Dynamics Working Group at the National Institute for Mathematical and Biological Synthesis (NiMBIOS), sponsored by the National Science Foundation through NSF Award #DBI-1300426, with additional support from The University of Tennessee, Knoxville.
 MAMA was partly supported by FAPESP (grants #2016/06054-3 and # 2016/01343-7) and CNPq (grant #302049/2015-0).
 We thank NiMBIOS workshop organizers D.H.
 Hembry, J.L.
-O'Donnell, T. Poisot, and P. Guimarães, Jr..
+O'Donnell, T. Poisot, and P. Guimarães, Jr.

 # References